djgrid/makemework/findings.md

 I got the product added to the cart and then got another error.
 That error was due to the function for getting the cart quantity was not actually returning a value

+Next error was with how the cart button locator was defined.
+I'm honestly not sure what I did here other than just change the definition to look similar to the other button definition.